bentoml/BentoML/docs/source/deployment/clipper.rst

     >>> clf.fit(X, y)

-BentoML provides handler types that are specific for use with Clipper, including `ClipperBytesHandler`, `ClipperIntsHandler`, `ClipperFloatsHandler`, `ClipperDoublesHandler`, `ClipperStringsHandler` each corresponding to one input type that clipper support.
+BentoML provides handler types that are specific for use with Clipper, including `ClipperBytesInput`, `ClipperIntsInput`, `ClipperFloatsInput`, `ClipperDoublesInput`, `ClipperStringsInput` each corresponding to one input type that clipper support.

 Other than using Clipper specific handler, the rest are the same as defining a regular BentoService class: